 Factors considered by the IRS to determine whether trading is being conducted as a business include the following:

 - typical holding periods for the securities — shorter holding periods indicates trading to profit from short-term price changes,

 - frequency and dollar amount of trades, with greater frequency and amounts indicating a business,

 - whether trading is pursued to earn income for a livelihood, and

 What does not matter is whether the trader calls himself a trader or a day trader.

 The trading of securities is only considered a business for those securities satisfying the trading requirements.
 Any other securities held by the investor are considered an investment rather than a business, and thus, subject to the usual tax rules regarding investments.
 Records must be kept to distinguish between those securities traded as a business and those traded as an investment, since they are subject to different tax rules, usually done by keeping them in separate accounts.
 If long-term investments are commingled with short-term investments in the same account, then the owner's professional trading status may be in jeopardy, since the IRS regularly audits professional traders.

-Trading as a business is reported as any business reports its income and expenses, by filing Form 1040, Schedule C, Profit or Loss from Business.
+Trading expenses are reported by filing Schedule C, Profit or Loss from Business.
 Other advantages of trading as a business using the mark-to-market method of accounting is that there is no limitation on the deductibility of investment interest expenses.
 The gains earned from selling securities are not subject to self-employment tax, since any gains or losses are reported on Part 2 of Form 4797, Sales of Business Property.

 The mark-to-market election is made by attaching a statement with the following information: